pgrok/pgrok/docs/admin/docker.md

   - The `latest` tag is an alias for the latest released version.
   - The `insiders` tag is the image version built from the latest `main` branch.

-> **Note**:
->
-> 1. All values used in this document are just examples, substitute based on your setup.
-> 1. HTTPS for the web and proxy server is not required for this to work, while recommended if possible.
-Examples in this document all use HTTP.

 ## Standalone Docker container

 1. Pick a directory on the file system to store the configuration file (`pgrokd.yml`), e.g. `/srv/pgrokd`: